 Throughout pregnancy, participants experienced relentless fear that their babies and they might be subjected to invasive interventions.
-They feared missing out on a 'natural, empowered birth' and were particularly frightened by the idea that their baby might require nasogastric tubing or intravenous cannulation.
-They described feeling 'heartbroken' when their babies were taken away from them to the special care nursery (SCN).
+They feared missing out on a "natural, empowered birth" and were particularly frightened by the idea that their baby might require nasogastric tubing or intravenous cannulation.
+They described feeling "heartbroken" when their babies were taken away from them to the SCN.